w3c/wai-translations/README.md

 # WAI Translations

-Future home of translations guidance and information on translated resources

-> ✋ **IMPORTANT**
->
-> We are actively updating this information to help you contribute to WAI translations.
-We might update some of it as we refine the process throughout October 2023.

 ## :pencil: Translating WAI Resources

 Thank you for your interest in translating resources from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).